Bishop Creighton House – Keep Active

 Annual funding level

-- 40% of clients will be linked up to other Bishop Creighton House projects for further help, such as long term befriending through Homeline where isolation or loneliness is identified, or referred to Safer Homes for home safety checks or a handyman visit
+By the end of the Keep Active support approximately 40% service users are linked up to other BCH projects for further help, such as long-term befriending through Homeline where isolation or loneliness is identified, or referred to Safer Homes for home safety checks or a handyman visit.

-- It is anticipated that 89% of patients discharged from Keep Active will not fall again in 6 months
+75% of patients discharged from Keep Active will not have fallen again within a three month period.